Justice League: Cry for Justice: Plot

 Shazam reveals that he is actually Prometheus and swiftly takes out each of the heroes through his computer, which has gathered all their weaknesses; as he makes his way to the JLA computer room and nearly reaches his goal when the Shade confronts him.
 He is confused; as he searches through every hero database he seems at a loss not to be able to find Shade (as he is a reformed villain turned hero) and is delayed long enough for a wounded Donna Troy to beat him unconscious and almost to death, but Shade stops her.
 Prometheus reveals that this has all been about hurting the heroes.
 He has placed devices in each of their home cities that will teleport the cities through time and space, leaving the people alive but lost.
 He says he will give up the location of each device if they let him go.
 When Green Arrow refuses to let him go, Prometheus states he has already started the countdown and Star City is the first target to activate.

 Star City is in chaos as the heroes arrive and discover that the teleport device malfunctioned; instead of moving Star City elsewhere, part of the city was demolished.
-In the ruins of the city, Green Arrow finds the body of Lian, Red Arrow's daughter, crushed under a building.
+In the ruins of the city, Green Arrow finds the body of Lian Harper, Red Arrow's daughter, crushed under a building.
 Across the country, the various heroes are unable to disable the devices.
 With time running out, Green Arrow relents and tells the heroes to let Prometheus go.
 Prometheus tells them how to defuse the devices and then teleports away.

 Shortly after the Blackest Night conflict, Prometheus is in his lair planning his next moves.
 Hearing a noise, he turns to see Green Arrow, who fires an arrow between Prometheus' eyes, killing him instantly.

 Follow-ups

 The entire miniseries is said to be a herald toward James Robinson himself taking up writing in the regular Justice League of America title.

 Justice League: The Rise and Fall was released in March 2010, along with a four-issue miniseries called Justice League: The Rise of Arsenal.

 A story arc from Green Arrow vol. 4, #31-32 (2010), called "The Fall of Green Arrow", also shows the ramifications.
 A new Green Arrow series was launched under the Brightest Day banner in August 2010.

 Robinson later wrote a one-shot entitled Starman/Congorilla, which was released in January 2011 and featured the resurrection of Tasmanian Devil following his death at the hands of Prometheus.

-In Infinite Frontier Secret Files, the events are seemingly canon, but Lian Harper was revealed to be alive.